Skip to Content

 How many horses does a trainer typically handle?

-It varies enormously by operation.
+It varies enormously.
 A small regional trainer might handle 10 to 20 horses.
-A large commercial operation at a major track like Churchill Downs or Santa Anita may have 100 or more horses across multiple barns and assistants.
-Larger stables require the trainer to delegate more to assistant trainers and foremen, which means less direct hands-on time per horse.
+A large commercial operation at a major track may have 100 or more horses across multiple barns and assistants.
+Larger stables require the trainer to delegate more to assistant trainers and foremen, meaning less direct hands-on time per horse.
 Some owners specifically prefer smaller trainers for this reason.

 What is a trainer’s layoff stat and why does it matter?